nolzed/reikoku-en-translation/README.md

 This project contains tools and scripts used for unpacking, modifying, and translating the game files.

 ## TODO
-- [-] Understand how text is encoded and displayed on screen
+- [ ] Understand how text is encoded and displayed on screen
 - [ ] Fix all inaccuracies in `font-table.txt`
 - [x] Unpack and repack the `SPIRIT.DAT` file
-- Parse and pack text from files:
+- Parse and pack text from files
   - [x] `.dialog` (level texts)
   - [ ] `.scenario` (Haunted Locations texts)
   - [ ] `.database` (database texts)
-- Translate all texts:
+- Translate all texts
   - [ ] Level dialogue text
   - [ ] Haunted Locations
   - [ ] Interface/items and others
   - [ ] Database
-- Translate all graphics:
+- Translate all graphics
   - [ ] Images/interface of the database
   - [ ] Settings/loading/other menus
   - [ ] Sprites/textures